cycle/docs/annotated/entity.md

 Type        | Parameters                | Description
 ---         | ---                       | ---
-**primary** | ---                       | Special column type, usually mapped as integer + auto incrementing flag and added as table primary index column.
+**primary** | ---                       | Special column type, usually mapped as integer + auto-incrementing flag and added as table primary index column.
 You can define only one primary column in your table (you still can create a compound primary key, see below). bigPrimary  | ---                       | Same as primary but uses bigInteger to store its values. boolean     | ---                       | Boolean type, some databases will store it as integer (1/0). integer     | ---                       | Database specific integer (usually 32 bits).